RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/internationalization.md

 # Description

-The `@regards/i18n` (web_modules/utils/i18n) projects holds components and tools designed to simplify the internationalization of all messages in the REGARDS frontend.
+The `@regards/i18n` (web_modules/utils/i18n) module holds components and tools designed to simplify the internationalization of all messages in the REGARDS frontend.

-The REGARDS internationalization implementation uses [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} librabry.
+The REGARDS internationalization implementation uses [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} library.

 # Dependencies